grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 Hemi smiled.
 "Makes sense --- it was likely a big warm wall of air pushing that storm, and now all that hot air is sitting on the surface of the cold ocean, turning into cloud."

 "Alright!
 So much for needing a fucking plan!
-Start up the low-pressure compressors, and put us on the surface."
+Start up the low-pressure compressors, and bring us up to sail-out.
+Keep our radar signature minimal."

 Hemi flipped switches on the ballast control panel and the buzz of compressors vibrated up from far below deck.
-The _Prospect_ rose in place until the deck of the boat pushed through the tightly-bound tension of the surface, and water washed off and over the curved sides.
+The _Prospect_ rose in slowly place until the sail of the boat pushed through the tightly-bound tension of the surface, and water washed off and down the sides.

 Hemi opened the hatch of the control room and climbed up to the bridge, followed closely behind by Percy.
 The air on the bridge was warm and wet.
-It sat on the surface of the water without moving, and left droplets forming rapidly on the wooly fabric of Hemi and Percy's clothes.
+It sat on the surface of the water without moving, and left droplets forming rapidly on the woolly fabric of Hemi and Percy's clothes.
 The fog was the color of purgatory, lit from somewhere far off above to a flat dim nothingness.
-At some moments it was so thick they could not see beyond the top of the sail, and at others it pushed back just enough to see down to the bow.
+At some moments it was so thick they could not see beyond the top of the sail, and at others it pushed back just enough to see down to where the bow cut under the water.

-A blinding fog was not a challenge for a submarine, though --- which spent much of its time moving sightlessly through the pits of the world anyway --- but a useful resource, transforming the surface into a similar dense covering medium as the deep ocean.
+A blinding fog was not a challenge for a submarine, though --- which spent much of its time moving sightless through the pits of the world anyway --- but a useful resource, transforming the surface into a similar dense covering medium as the deep ocean.

-Percy called down to Bastian to start the engines, push the boat up to its maximum surface speed of fifteen knots, and come around to a direct course for Stilt City.
+Percy called down to Bastian to start the engines, push the boat up to the best speed it could do partially submerged, and come around to a direct course for Stilt City.
 A moment later came the loud hiss and roll of the high-pressure air system turning over the diesel engines until they were firing on their own.
 The exhaust shutters lifted and let out a stream of black froth into the gray fog.
 A minute later Bastian engaged the motors and Percy felt a jolt as the _Prospect_ picked up speed.

 [//]: # (### They launch Herschel)